 Sullenberger explained that flaps three would have increased drag at a critical phase, while flaps two offered a more favorable pitch attitude for water contact.
 Investigators ultimately supported this judgment.

-As the aircraft descends toward the Hudson River, Sullenberger begins preparing for the flare maneuver.
-At this stage, airspeed becomes a major limiting factor.
+As the aircraft descends toward the Hudson River, Sullenberger began preparing for the flare maneuver.

 The Auxiliary Power Unit Kicks in